-Welcoming the incoming Tufts class, returning students who are connected with interfaith life at Tufts offered reflections on the themes of light in their traditions and cultures and on the Tufts values of service, self-care, and community.
-Their reflections can be found below:
+Returning students who are connected with the University Chaplaincy offer reflections on the themes of light in their traditions and cultures, and on the Tufts values of service, self-care, and community.
+Past reflections can be found below:

 September 1, 2018